floviken/mkdocs/docs/gentoo/installation/09-Installing system tools.md

 |ReiserFS	|sys-fs/reiserfsprogs|

-It's recommended that sys-block/io-scheduler-udev-rules is installed for the correct scheduler behavior with e.g. nvme devices:
+It's recommended that [sys-block/io-scheduler-udev-rules](https://packages.gentoo.org/packages/sys-block/io-scheduler-udev-rules) is installed for the correct scheduler behavior with e.g. nvme devices:

-root #emerge --ask sys-block/io-scheduler-udev-rules Tip
+`root $ emerge --ask sys-block/io-scheduler-udev-rules`

+!!!
+Tip
 For more information on filesystems in Gentoo see the filesystem article.

-Networking tools
+## Networking tools

-If networking was previously configured in the Configuring the system step and network setup is complete, then this 'networking tools' section can be safely skipped.
-In this case, proceed with the section on Configuring a bootloader.
+If networking was previously configured in the [Configuring the system](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/System) step and network setup is complete, then this 'networking tools' section can be safely skipped.
+In this case, proceed with the section on [Configuring a bootloader](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Bootloader).

-Installing a DHCP client
+### Installing a DHCP client

+!!!
 Important
 Most users will need a DHCP client to connect to their network.
 If none was installed, then the system might not be able to get on the network thus making it impossible to download a DHCP client afterwards.

 A DHCP client obtains automatically an IP address for one or more network interface(s) using netifrc scripts.
-We recommend the use of net-misc/dhcpcd (see also dhcpcd):
+We recommend the use of [net-misc/dhcpcd](https://packages.gentoo.org/packages/net-misc/dhcpcd) (see also [dhcpcd](https://wiki.gentoo.org/wiki/Dhcpcd)):

-root #emerge --ask net-misc/dhcpcd
+`root $ emerge --ask net-misc/dhcpcd`

-Optional: Installing a PPPoE client
+### Optional: Installing a PPPoE client

-If PPP is used to connect to the internet, install the net-dialup/ppp package:
+If PPP is used to connect to the internet, install the [net-dialup/ppp](https://packages.gentoo.org/packages/net-dialup/ppp) package:

-root #emerge --ask net-dialup/ppp
+`root $ emerge --ask net-dialup/ppp`

-Optional: Install wireless networking tools
+### Optional: Install wireless networking tools

-If the system will be connecting to wireless networks, install the net-wireless/iw package for Open or WEP networks and/or the net-wireless/wpa_supplicant package for WPA or WPA2 networks. iw is also a useful basic diagnostic tool for scanning wireless networks.
+If the system will be connecting to wireless networks, install the [net-wireless/iw](https://packages.gentoo.org/packages/net-wireless/iw) package for Open or WEP networks and/or the [net-wireless/wpa_supplicant](https://packages.gentoo.org/packages/net-wireless/wpa_supplicant) package for WPA or WPA2 networks. iw is also a useful basic diagnostic tool for scanning wireless networks.

-root #emerge --ask net-wireless/iw net-wireless/wpa_supplicant
+`root $ emerge --ask net-wireless/iw net-wireless/wpa_supplicant`

 Now continue with Configuring the bootloader.